alaaeddine29/gsitm-dmkg-visualizer/README.md

 [13:00, 15:00)
 ```

-The scenario demonstrates the representation of a temporary semantic and spatial museum configuration.
+The scenario demonstrates the representation of a temporary semantic and spatial museum configuration while preserving the persistent identities of the represented entities.

 ---